Database Backup and Restore

 Consider client-side backups a lightweight form of backup.
 During backup the database is not locked so people can keep working.
 However, the result may therefore be inconsistent.
 Client-side backups are not safe in terms of getting a complete and consistent copy of your data.

 The format of the generated backup archives will be the same for both backup methods:

-owner, modification date and/or permissions assigned to a resource.
-You will find one
+resource type, owner, modification date and/or permissions assigned to a resource.
+You

-descriptor file is required to restore the backup.
-A full backup includes index configuration
+backup.
+This descriptor file is required to restore the backup.
+A full backup includes

 The location of the backup files depends on how the backup was initiated: